With an ever-growing number of charging stations across the continent, popular city breaks are now open to the EV driver.

-In the first months of 2019, electric vehicles accounted for near 60% of new car sales.
+In March 2019, electric vehicles accounted for near 60% of new car sales.
 In a country renowned for its stunning scenery and focus on green energy, it’s no surprise that Norway has an extensive EV network.

 Government policy makes owning an electric vehicle an attractive prospect in Norway, with EVs exempt from the country’s famously high VAT and purchase taxes.